Joh201/Mesobrestaurant/README.md

 ### Logout page
-* when the user tries to logout, the user is asked to confirm the sign out inorder to avoid accidental logouts
+* when the user tries to logout, the user is asked to confirm the sign out inorder to avoid accidental logouts.
+* When users logout, they get a feed back that they have sucessfully logged out.

 ![Sign out](/static/readmefiles/signout.PNG)